bnclabs/gosettings/README.md

 settings are mostly part of bootstrapping process and are expected to be clean and suggested by developers.
 If panics become un-avoidable please use [panic/recover](https://blog.golang.org/defer-panic-and-recover).
-We are listing some of the cases when panic can happend.
+We are listing some of the cases when panic can happened.

 * When accessing a settings key which is not present in the map.
 * When using one of the typed accessors, if underlying value does not match